mstefarov/fCraft/README.txt

         connect to a newly-restarted server (to give your server time to synchronize with minecraft.net).
-    4. If you (or your players) are using WoM client's "Resume" function, which uses cached verification information, use the proper log-in procedure in WoM.
+    4. If you (or your players) are using WoM client's "Resume" function, which uses cached verification information, try using the proper log-in procedure in WoM instead.
 The "Resume" function only works as long as your IP does not change and as long as the server does not restart.
     5. If you are using WoM and connecting with a bookmark, make sure that the bookmarked address starts with "http://www.minecraft.net/..." and not "mc://...".
 Addresses in the form "mc://" are temporary, and will stop